manifoldco/torus-cli/README.md

 manager" to pass between maintainers ensuring *everyone* is capable of releasing.

+A release manager is responsible for:

+- Creating the release issue
+- Coordinating the tagging of release candidates and deployment
+- Tracking and triaging bugs; while coordinating fixes for blockers
+- Curating the change log
+- Signing and pubishing the release.

+The release manager role rotates on a per-release basis.

 **The Flow**:

 1. Create a release issue containing the targeted semver versions *and* current